-This is amazing real evidence of the willingness of human beings to help others – and for these volunteers there may be may other longer-term incidental benefits from wellbeing boosts to career advancement.
+This is amazing evidence of the willingness of human beings to help others – and for these volunteers there may be other longer-term incidental benefits, including wellbeing boosts and career advancement.

-Local authorities are ideally placed to benefit from this upward trend as they often recruit volunteers directly, and their work can span through a wide range of sectors, from education to environmental protection and community services.
+Local authorities are also ideally placed to benefit from the increase in voluntary workers as they often recruit directly, and their work can span through a wide range of sectors, from education to environmental protection and community services.

 Generally speaking, a volunteer should be afforded the same level of information, training, supervision and protection as a paid employee engaged in similar activities.
 The challenge for the risk and insurance manager is to ensure that service managers within the authority understand that a duty of care is owed to volunteers.
-The UK and Scottish governments have put out specific guidance for volunteers during the Covid-19 crisis4 and RMP has a useful guidance here for risk management in relation to volunteers.
+The UK and Scottish governments put out specific guidance for volunteers during the COVID-19 crisis and RMP has a useful guidance document here for risk management in relation to volunteers.

 This note is not intended to give legal or financial advice, and, accordingly, it should not be relied upon for such.
-It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
+It should not be regarded as a comprehensive statement of the law and or market practice in this area.
 In preparing this note we have relied on information sourced from third parties and we make no claims as to the completeness or accuracy of the information contained herein.
-It reflects our understanding as at 7 April 2020, but you will recognise that matters concerning Covid-19 are fast changing across the world.
+It reflects our understanding as at 26th May 2021, but you will recognise that matters concerning COVID-19 are fast changing across the world.
 You should not act upon information in this bulletin nor determine not to act, without first seeking specific legal and/or specialist advice.
-Risk Management Partners Limited accepts no liability for any inaccuracy, omission or mistake in this note, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.
+Our advice to our clients is as an insurance broker and is provided subject to specific terms and conditions, the terms of which take precedence over any representations in this document.
 No third party to whom this is passed can rely on it.
-Should you require advice about your specific insurance arrangements or specific claim circumstances, please get in touch with Joanne Seaward at Risk Management Partners Limited.
+We and our officers, employees or agents shall not be responsible for any loss whatsoever arising from the recipient’s reliance upon any information we provide herein and exclude liability for the content to fullest extent permitted by law.
+Should you require advice about your specific insurance arrangements or specific claim circumstances, please get in touch with your usual contact at Risk Management Partners.